Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 This expansion adds many more Asteroid Cards with special actions on them.

-* During Setup, swap any regular Asteroid Tiles for _random ones_ from this expansion.
+* During **Setup**, swap any regular Asteroid Tiles for _random ones_ from this expansion.
-* During Gameplay, whenever you reveal such a tile, execute its action!
+* During **Gameplay**, whenever you reveal such a tile, execute its action!
-* If the action must be done by someone, this is always the player who revealed the tile.
+* Any actions are done by whoever revealed the tile.

 {{% /rules-block %}}